DavidWells/markdown-magic/test/fixtures/md/format-with-wacky-indentation.md

 # Hi

+This is an example of a file with wacky indentation.

 Word count: <!-- doc-gen wordCount -->what<!-- end-doc-gen -->

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.